Is Teeth Whitening Safe for your Teeth?May 8, 2017

 Ocean Front Dental has two professional tooth whitening options available:

-At Home Whitening-If you prefer to whiten your teeth at home, Dr. Seddon from Ocean Front Dental will create custom fitted whitening trays that you will use in the comfort of your own home.
+At Home Whitening-If you prefer to whiten your teeth at home, Dr. Seddon, General Dentist from Ocean Front Dental will create custom fitted whitening trays that you will use in the comfort of your own home.
 Used with a prescription whitening gel you will wear the trays at night or for a certain amount of time according to your dentist’s instructions.

 Does Tooth Whitening Work for Everyone?

 Tooth whitening doesn’t work for everyone.
-If you have dental restorations, such as dental implants, porcelain veneers, cosmetic bonding, tooth colored fillings or any other type of dental restorations, no amount of whitening will brighten your teeth.
-If you have intrinsic or interior stains caused from Tetracycline use or too much fluoride as a child, talk to Ocean Front Dental about other cosmetic dental procedures for a whiter, brighter smile.
+If you have dental restorations, such as dental implants, dental veneers, cosmetic bonding, tooth colored fillings or any other type of dental restorations, no amount of whitening will brighten your teeth.
+If you have intrinsic or interior stains caused from Tetracycline use or too much fluoride as a child, talk to Ocean Front Dental about other cosmetic dental procedures for a whiter smile.

-If you would like more information regarding tooth whitening or any other cosmetic dental procedure, call or click and schedule an appointment with Ocean Front Dental today.Back to the Blog
+If you would like more information regarding tooth whitening or any other cosmetic dental procedure, call us or schedule an appointment with Ocean Front Dental today.Back to the Blog